temporalio/temporal-learning/docs/getting_started/java/first_program_in_java/index.md

 Workflow Executions "live" on the Temporal Server.
 In the most basic form, a Workflow Execution consists of a set of set-up data and an Event history.
 You initiate a Workflow Execution with the name of a Workflow Definition (the `MoneyTransferWorkflow` class), a Task Queue name to use, and optional input data.
-Each Workflow Execution has an identifier.
+Each Workflow Execution needs an identifier.
-If you do not supply one, the Service creates a random unique ID to use instead.
+You should always supply one, as it's used to ensure Workflow uniqueness.

 ### The Transfer application